 As the landscape of the UK changes, and humans encroach more and more into the natural environment, bat roosting sites are becoming increasingly scarce.
 Bat boxes can greatly assist bats by supplying suitable roosting spots, where there is a deficit of natural roosts.
 This bat box kit provides a comfortable, secure, dry bat shelter that are protected from draughts.

 The kit contains everything you need to build your very own bat nest box - all you'll need is a hammer and screwdriver.
-The panels of the box have been cut from FSC certified birch plywood, which means you can be assured that it's been ethically produced and manufactured to a high standard.
+The panels of the box have been cut from birch plywood and manufactured to a high standard.
 Instructions for completing the box are included, and they are designed to be easy to follow.
 The box doesn't require any sawing, as all the pieces are cut perfectly to size, meaning your new bat box will be up and running in no time.
 All the nails and screws required are also included in the kit.